Maric000/pvpgn/README.md

 # Additional changes

--Icons Given by avtomachichesky server despite the PTS
+-Icons Given by auto server despite the PTS

 -When entering and leaving the player from the server writes in the current online database server